 Chopta – Joshimath (145kms/05hrs Approx)- After breakfast, trek to Tungnath then departed by surface to Joshimath via Chamoli and Pipalkoti.
-On arrival check-in at the hotel.
+On arrival check in at the hotel.
 En-routed visit local Sightseeing.
 Rest of the day at leisure.
 Dinner and overnight stayed at the hotel.

 The best Time to Visit Kedarnath and Badrinath is between May to June and September to October.
-With the beginning of the Monsoon season, Kedarnath and Badrinath witnesses substantial precipitation and a drop in temperature.
+With the beginning of the Monsoon season, Kedarnath and Badrinath witness substantial precipitation and a drop in temperature.

 There are so many hotels, homestays, hostels and BnB available in the entire route and also government GMVN guest houses are also available at the budgeted range.

-Situated somewhat further up the Ganges than Haridwar, Rishikesh is considered as the origin of yoga in India.
+Situated somewhat further up the Ganges than Haridwar, Rishikesh is considered the origin of yoga in India.
 It’s eminent for its numerous ashrams.
 A Ganga Aarti is additionally held each night in Rishikesh, at Parmarth Niketan ashram.
 You’ll likewise find various Hindu temples in Rishikesh.

-Tungnath is one of the highest Shiva temples in the world and is the highest of the Panch Kedar temples located in the mountain range of Tunganath at Uttarakhand district.
+Tungnath is one of the highest Shiva temples in the world and is the highest of the Panch Kedar temples located in the mountain range of Tunganath at the Uttarakhand district.
 Of all the Panch Kedar treks, the route to Tungnath is the shortest: 5 km starts from Chopta and can be covered in approximately 4–5 hours.
-Though the trek is a steep climb it is one of the easiest treks and the path is stone-paved with benches provided en-route at intervals.
+Though the trek is a steep climb it is one of the easiest treks and the path is stone-paved with benches provided en route at intervals.

 * You may read the Complete trekking guide of Tungnath – Tungnath trek guide